pantheon-systems/documentation/style-guide.md

 * Be mindful of the audience's varying needs and prior knowledge.
 Write content that users with various amounts of technical knowledge and experience can easily understand and follow.

 * Use of contractions:  Contractions can be used to create a conversational, informal tone, such as in FAQs or WalkMe content.
-Avoid using contractions in UI labels i.e. button names, page headers, etc.
+Avoid using contractions in UI labels (e.g. button names, page headers, etc.).

 * Text Formatting (Bold vs. Italics): Avoid using italics in web content as it decreases readability.
 Use bold if you need to make content prominent, for instance when referring to a button or page name in technical documentation.
+Use only one style of formatting (bold, code block, italic).

 ## Web Content Types